 By Jeremy Patton

-Tom Dorman State Nature Preserve is located in Garrard County, Kentucky.
+Tom Dorman State Nature Preserve is located in Garrard and Jessamine County, Kentucky.

 From US-27, about 1.25 miles south of the Kentucky River, drive west on KY-1845 for 1 mile.
 Turn right onto Jess Brim Road.
 Continue for about 0.75 miles to the parking lot and trailhead.